 Changing the Way You Set Goals

 Just as organizations are increasingly moving away from the outdated annual performance review, we need to change the way that we set goals in relation to performance management.
 However, there are many different options.
 Choosing the right one for different needs and situations is important.

 The SMART format has served well, although it is certainly limited.
 One choice that can allow you to benefit from using the same familiar format is to redefine the individual elements of the acronym.
 For instance, rather than specific, the S might stand for significance.
 Rather than measurable, the M might stand for motivating.
 Instead of achievable, the A might stand for accountability.

-You get the idea – redefine the individual components here and you can create a goal-setting tool that is actually useful for today’s organizations.
+You get the idea – redefine the individual components here, and you can create a goal-setting tool that is actually useful for today’s organizations.
 You can feel free to get creative, too.
 There is no need to limit yourself to one word per letter.
 Realistic and rewarding can work just as well for R as anything else.

 Self-Defined Goals Matter More

-How much do you really thing the goals you set for an employee matter to them?
+How much do you really think the goals you set for an employee matter to them?
 Yes, they will strive to achieve them, but do you think they resonate with the employee on a deeper level?
 In most cases, they will not.
 There are a couple of reasons for this, but the most important to understand is that, often, goals imposed by others matter less to us than those we impose on ourselves.

 To tap into this, work with the employee to set goals.
 Lead them toward the goals you want them to set, but let them reach that point on their own.
 This is best done through one-on-ones where you can create an ongoing conversation and support their journey toward those goals through ongoing information and education.